primnp/EC601_HW2/README.md

  EC601 A1 Fall 2021.
 Project 2: Build your own social media analyzer.

 ## MVP
-A mobile application that tells user the sentiment of tweets from Twitter
+A web application that tells user the sentiment of tweets from Twitter

 ## Target user
 * A marketing analyst who wants to understand customers behavior